wp-plugins/tealium/readme.txt

 * Copy to your wp-content/plugins folder.
 * Enable through the plugins section within Wordpress.
-* Paste your Tealium code into 'Tealium Tag Settings' under Settings in Wordpress.
+* Paste your Tealium code into 'Tealium Settings' under Settings in Wordpress and save.
+* That's it!

+Optional steps:

+* The position of the Tealium tag can be selected.
-* Optional - If there are items you wish to exclude from your data layer, add the keys as a comma separated list.
+* If there are items you wish to exclude from your data object, add the keys as a comma separated list.

 == Frequently Asked Questions ==

-= What data is currently included in the data layer? =
+= What data is currently included in the data object? =

 * Site name
 * Site description